ohheydom/imdb_list_parser/README.md

 ## Usage

-To create an array with the movie titles, simple type
+To create an array with the movie titles, simply type

 ```ruby
 ImdbListParser::Top250.movies